raghavio/website/content/posts/implementing-lox-in-clojure.md

 }
 ```

 The `isEven()` function isn't defined yet when we are looking at the body of `isOdd()` where it's called.
 If we define `isEven()` before, same problem persists.
 This form of recursion is called mutual recursion.
-This might seem a fuckall way to find if a number is even or odd, and it is too, but mutual recursion is fundamental to functional programming.
+This might seem a fuckall way to find if a number is even or odd, and it is, but mutual recursion is fundamental to functional programming.
 It is heavily used in recursive descent parsers, the same kind we have used for this language.

 Why does this not work for our implementation?